-(2) A foreign co-operative may be wound-up under this Division even though it has been wound-up or deregistered or has otherwise ceased to exist as a co-operative under or because of the laws of the place in which it is registered, incorporated or formed.
+(2) A participating co-operative may be wound-up under this Division even though it has been wound-up or deregistered or has otherwise ceased to exist as a co-operative under or because of the laws of the place in which it is registered, incorporated or formed.

 (3) This Division has effect in addition to, and not in derogation of, any other provisions of this Act or any other law with respect to the winding-up of co-operatives.

+[Section 385 amended by No. 7 of 2016 s.
+199.]

 386. Supreme Court may order winding-up

-(1) The Supreme Court may order the winding-up of a foreign co-operative if —
+(1) The Supreme Court may order the winding-up of a participating co-operative if —

-(a) the Registrar has, as a result of an inquiry conducted under Part 15 Division 2 or 4, stated that it is in the interest of the public, of the members, or of the creditors, that the co-operative be wound-up; or
+[(a) deleted]

 (b) the co-operative’s authority to carry on business in this State has been withdrawn under this Act; or

 (c) the co-operative has been deregistered or has ceased to exist as a co-operative in the place in which it was registered, incorporated or formed or has ceased to carry on business in that place.

-(2) The Registrar may apply to the Supreme Court for the winding-up of a foreign co-operative on any of the grounds referred to in subsection (1).
+(2) The Registrar may apply to the Supreme Court for the winding-up of a participating co-operative on any of the grounds referred to in subsection (1).

-(3) The Registrar must, as soon as possible after making an application under this section, give a copy of the application to the foreign co-operative the subject of the application.
+(3) The Registrar must, as soon as possible after making an application under this section, give a copy of the application to the participating co-operative the subject of the application.

+[Section 386 amended by No. 7 of 2016 s.
+140.]

-387. Application of Corporations Act to winding-up of foreign co-operatives
+387. Application of Corporations Act to winding-up of participating co-operatives

-(1) The winding-up or deregistration or withdrawal of an authority to carry on business in this State of a foreign co-operative is declared to be an applied Corporations legislation matter for the purposes of the Corporations (Ancillary Provisions) Act 2001 Part 3 in relation to the Corporations Act Parts 5.4B and 5.6 and section 601AE.
+(1) The winding-up or deregistration or withdrawal of an authority to carry on business in this State of a participating co-operative is declared to be an applied Corporations legislation matter for the purposes of the Corporations (Ancillary Provisions) Act 2001 Part 3 in relation to the Corporations Act Parts 5.4B and 5.6 and section 601AE.

-(2) The Corporations Act Parts 5.4B and 5.6 are applied subject to the modifications set out in Schedule 6.
+(2) The Corporations Act Parts 5.4B and 5.6 are applied subject to the modifications set out in Schedule 6 Division 2.

 (3) The Corporations Act section 601AE applies to property that vests in the Registrar under section 388 as if the property were vested in the Registrar under section 601AD(2) of that Act.

-(4) The fact that a foreign co-operative has been deregistered or has ceased to exist as a co-operative in the place in which it was registered, incorporated or formed does not affect the liability of a member or former member as a contributory on a winding-up under this Division.
+(4) The fact that a participating co-operative has been deregistered or has ceased to exist as a co-operative in the place in which it was registered, incorporated or formed does not affect the liability of a member or former member as a contributory on a winding-up under this Division.

+[Section 387 amended by No. 7 of 2016 s.
+141.]

-388. Outstanding property of foreign co-operative
+388. Outstanding property of participating co-operatives

-(1) This section applies if, after the winding-up of a foreign co-operative in this State, outstanding property of the body remains in this State.
+(1) This section applies if, after the winding-up of a participating co-operative in this State, outstanding property of the body remains in this State.

-(2) The estate and interest in the property, at law or in equity, of the body or its liquidator at that time, together with all claims, rights and remedies that the co-operative or its liquidator then had in respect of the property, vests by force of this section in —
+(2) The estate and interest in the property, at law or in equity, of the body or its liquidator at that time, together with all claims, rights and remedies that the participating co-operative or its liquidator then had in respect of the property, vests by force of this section in —

 (a) if the co-operative was registered, formed or incorporated in Australia or an external Territory, the person entitled to the property under the law of the place in which the co-operative was registered, formed or incorporated; or